 On August 15, 2015 Houston Mayor Annise Parker hosted her fifth annual Back to School Fest (BTSF) on the campus of the University of Houston.
 The event’s purpose is to ensure that 25,000 area students from kindergarten to fifth grade are prepared to begin school, ready to learn on the first day.
 As in previous years, this year’s event will offer school supplies, backpacks, clothes, City of Houston information, health screenings, immunizations, and social service resources to families so they can focus on sending healthy, prepared children back to the classroom to learn.

-Students from more than eight school districts and nearly 150 zip codes are estimated to be present at the BTSF.
-Parents and their children will have the opportunity to interact with almost 50 exhibitors ranging from the Boy and Girl Scouts of America, Catholic Charities, Crime Stoppers, Harris County Social Services, the Houston Area Urban League, the Houston Food Bank, LULAC, METRO, Neighborhood Centers Inc., to the United Way.
-The University of Houston will showcase many of its colleges and programs along with several departments from the City of Houston.
+Students from more than eight school districts and nearly 150 zip codes were present at the BTSF.
+Parents and their children had the opportunity to interact with almost 50 exhibitors ranging from the Boy and Girl Scouts of America, Catholic Charities, Crime Stoppers, Harris County Social Services, the Houston Area Urban League, the Houston Food Bank, LULAC, METRO, Neighborhood Centers Inc., to the United Way.
+The University of Houston showcased many of its colleges and programs along with several departments from the City of Houston.

 - At a rate of approximately 117 students per hour, the University of Houston’s College of Optometry and the City’s Health Department administered vision screenings to 938 children.
 Of those screened 182 qualified to receive vouchers to see a physician and obtain glasses free of charge.